section-engineering-education/engineering-education/content/articles/using-geopy-to-calculate-the-distance-between-two-points/index.md

 ### Conclusion
 In this tutorial, we have discussed how to use the geopy package to determine the distance between two points on the earth's surface.

-You can, therefore, use this knowledge to craft other high quality applications.
+You can, therefore, use this knowledge to craft other high-quality applications.

 ---
 Peer Review Contributions by: [Wanja Mike](/engineering-education/authors/michael-barasa/)